A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: RESULTS

 Results in Fig.~\ref{fig:results} show also the importance of the initial grasp pose used as a prior information by all the considered methods.
-Experiments with the \textit{021\_bleach\_cleanser} provide evidence on this.
+Experiments with the \textit{021\_bleach\_cleanser} provide evidence of this.
 In fact, the \textit{021\_bleach\_cleanser+Superquadrics} policy achieves a success rate close to $1$, while the success rate of the \textit{021\_bleach\_cleanser+VGN} experiment is close to $0$.
-This is due to the fact that, for the \textit{021\_bleach\_cleanser}, grasp poses generated by the superquadrics-based algorithm are always feasible for the iCub (see also the qualitative evaluation in Fig.~\ref{fig:qualitative}), while VGN predicts top-down grasp poses which not only are difficult to reach by the iCub, especially for tall objects, but also add a degree of complexity to the task, requiring a much more precise grasping procedure.
+This is due to the fact that, for the \textit{021\_bleach\_cleanser}, grasp poses generated by the superquadrics-based algorithm are always feasible for the iCub (see also the qualitative evaluation in Fig.~\ref{fig:qualitative}), while VGN predicts top-down grasp poses which, especially for tall objects, are difficult to reach by the iCub, and add a degree of complexity to the task, requiring a much more precise grasping procedure.
 This aspect further motivates the need for the robotics community to develop methods that strive for both accurate grasp poses synthesis and grasp execution, as we aim to do with the proposed \textbf{G-PAYN}.